Lower Court and Administrative Appeals Information

 Click on Lower Court Appeals - FlowChart

-- Trial Court - The court which holds the original trial.
-(Municipal or Justice Court)
+- Trial Court - The justice court or municipal court in which the case originated.

-- Appellant - The party who appeals the trial court's decision
+- Appellant - The party who appeals the final judgment or administrative decision.

-- Plaintiff - The party who initiates a law suit by filing a complaint.
+- Plaintiff - The party who initiated a law suit by filing a complaint in a justice court.

-- Defendant - The party sued in a civil law suit - or the party charged with a crime.
+- Defendant - The party who was sued in a civil lawsuit, or the party who was charged with a crime in a criminal case.

-- Memorandum - A written brief or explanation of why the trial court ruling was legally wrong.
+- Memorandum - A written brief or explanation filed by a party in support of that party’s position.